 Article by Scale Computing office of the CTO Alan Conboy

 The fastest growing segment of IT is edge computing, but what is it?

-Edge computing is a physical computing infrastructure that is intentionally located outside the four walls of the data centre.
+Edge computing is a physical computing infrastructure that is intentionally located outside the four walls of the data center.
 The purpose of edge computing is to place applications, compute and storage resources near to where they are needed and used – and to where the data is collected.

-With only a small, possibly tiny hardware footprint, infrastructure at the edge collects, processes and reduces vast quantities of data that can be uploaded to a centralised data centre or the cloud.
+With only a small, possibly tiny hardware footprint, infrastructure at the edge collects, processes and reduces vast quantities of data that can be uploaded to a centralised data center or the cloud.
 Edge computing acts as a high-performance bridge from local compute to private and public clouds.

 The importance of edge computing

 It is particularly useful for any industry that has remote sites, such as retail, finance, industrial, remote office branch office (ROBO) and the internet of things (IoT).

 In retail, for example, retailers need reliable computing that can provide maximum uptime for point of sale, inventory management and security applications for the numerous store locations on the edges of their networks.
 Banks and other financial institutions with multiple branch offices also require reliable computing to support rapid, business-critical transactions.